1st Army (Czechoslovakia): Role of the Prague Spring

 By the early 1960s, Czechoslovak president and Communist Party head, Antonín Novotný, grew concerned that the military opposed increasing involvement in the Warsaw Pact.
 Accordingly, he moved to reorganize the CPA and reassign several generals.
 In 1965, Novotny reorganized the 1st Army into the Western Military District, and the commander of the 1st Army, Lt.
 Gen Stanislav Prochazka, saw his power significantly reduced.
 Nonetheless, he initially earned the favor of the new president, Ludvík Svoboda, in 1968.
-When the Prague Spring uprising occurred under Alexander Dubcek, Svoboda initially sympathized with the protests.
+When the Prague Spring uprising occurred under Alexander Dubček, Svoboda initially sympathized with the protests.
 Prochazka then publicly expressed sympathy for the uprising as well.
 Additionally, Prochazka publicly expressed his opposition to Warsaw Pact intervention in Czechoslovakia's internal affairs.
 When Svoboda decided to support Warsaw Pact intervention and Soviet suzerainty over Czechoslovakia, General Prochazka was forced into early retirement and the 1st Army reformed again under General Karel Rusov.